arun-j-raman/eeZeeLinkZ/README.md

 # eeZeeLinkZ

 eeZee links is a single page web application that enables a user to shorten any URL on the go.
-Uses Bitly endpoint to shorten links.
+The app utilizes Bitly's endpoint to shorten links.